bealearts/buffer-view/README.md

 > * Heterogeneous writing of data
 > * Serial access, current byte position is incremented after each operation
 > * Setting Endianness
+> * Can be called directly from JS

 ## Usage